MikeGordillo/03DayHomeWork/README.md

 Submit URL of the GitHub repository.

-I cleaned up the code by getting rid on anything that seemed redundant.
+I cleaned up the code by getting rid of anything that seemed redundant.
 Made all links functional.
 Consolidated css properties.
 Changed vague elements for semintac elemnts.